India-Venezuela Relations

 Why in the News?

-Venezuela’s President Rodriguez is on a five day official visit to India (3-7 June 2026) during which she held talks with Indian Prime Minister on strengthening cooperation on areas of mutual interests.
+Venezuela’s President Rodriguez is on a five-day official visit to India (3-7 June 2026) during which she held talks with the Indian Prime Minister on strengthening cooperation in areas of mutual interest.

 News in Brief